Can Large Language Models be Effective Online Opinion Miners?: Experiments

 \paragraph{Problem formulation} Similar to existing opinion mining approaches \cite{fan-etal-2019-target, xia2021unified}, this task aims to enable LLMs to accurately identify and extract structured set of opinion tuples from the given input content.
 Formally, given a content \(c\), our goal is to identify and extract a set of tuples \(\mathcal{T} = \{(e_i, f_i, o_i)\}_{i=1}^{N}\), where \(e_i\) represents the entity, \(f_i\) the feature, and \(o_i\) the opinion.

-\paragraph{Evaluation protocol} To evaluate structured opinion extraction capabilities of LLMs, we utilize three types of tuple matching evaluation methods. \textbf{(1) Exact Match (EM)}: Consistent with existing opinion-related extraction tasks \cite{zhang2022survey, xia2021unified}, a predicted tuple is considered correct only if all its elements exactly match the corresponding elements in the gold tuple. \textbf{(2) Relaxed Match (RM)}: To provide a more flexible evaluation beyond strict exact matching, we evaluate the similarity of each tuple component using both lexical and semantic matching.
+\paragraph{Evaluation metrics} To evaluate structured opinion extraction capabilities of LLMs, we utilize three types of tuple matching evaluation methods. \textbf{(1) Exact Match (EM)}: Consistent with existing opinion-related extraction tasks \cite{zhang2022survey, xia2021unified}, a predicted tuple is considered correct only if all its elements exactly match the corresponding elements in the gold tuple. \textbf{(2) Relaxed Match (RM)}: To provide a more flexible evaluation beyond strict exact matching, we evaluate the similarity of each tuple component using both lexical and semantic matching.
 A tuple is considered a relaxed match if the similarity score of all its components exceeds a predefined threshold of 0.7, formally defined as:

 where \( t_p = (e_p, f_p, o_p) \) and \( t_g = (e_g, f_g, o_g) \) are the predicted and gold tuples, respectively.
-Drawing on recent works \cite{han2023information, li2024simple}, we utilize the Python's difflib library\footnote{https://docs.python.org/3/library/difflib.html} to compute token-level overlap scores for lexical similarity (L-RM), while employing a Sentence Transformer\footnote{We use \texttt{all-MiniLM-L6-v2}, a lightweight model optimized for efficient sentence similarity computation.} for semantic similarity (S-RM). \textbf{(3) Contextual Match (CM)}: Inspired by \cite{fu2023gptscoreevaluatedesire, fane-etal-2025-bemeae}, we design a method that leverages the reasoning capabilities of LLMs to match tuples in a manner similar to human judgment.
-Specifically, we utilize \gptfouro to evaluate both predicted and gold tuples, enabling the model to count how many tuples match.
+Drawing on recent works \cite{han2023information, li2024simple}, we utilize the Python's difflib library\footnote{https://docs.python.org/3/library/difflib.html} to compute token-level overlap scores for lexical similarity (L-RM), while employing a Sentence Transformer\footnote{\texttt{sentence-transformers/all-MiniLM-L6-v2}} for semantic similarity (S-RM). \textbf{(3) Contextual Match (CM)}: Inspired by \cite{fu2023gptscoreevaluatedesire, fane-etal-2025-bemeae}, we design a method that leverages the reasoning capabilities of LLMs to match tuples in a manner similar to human judgment.
+Specifically, we utilize \gptfouro\footnote{\texttt{gpt-4o-2024-08-06}} to evaluate both predicted and gold tuples, enabling the model to count how many tuples match.
 This metric allows recognition of semantically equivalent tuples even when surface forms differ significantly, used the prompt shown in Table~\ref{tab:gm_prompt}.
 Note that for both RM and CM, we measure recall by counting each gold tuple at most once to avoid double counting, even if multiple predicted tuples match the same gold tuple.
 For all evaluation metrics, we primarily use the F1 score while also reporting precision and recall.